-Williamsburg Technical College provides academic courses on-site at high schools and also on the WTC campus for selected juniors and seniors.
+Williamsburg Technical College may provide academic courses on-site at high schools and also on the WTC campus for selected juniors and seniors.
 Each student must be approved by the high school principal to be eligible to take college courses.
-This program has been developed to provide students the opportunity to begin their college education, while still in high school.
+This program has been developed to provide students the opportunity to begin their college education while still in high school.
 The student may be eligible to receive both college and high school credit for each course satisfactorily completed.
-In addition, high schools set the schedule which best suits the needs of their students.
 Each 3-credit-hour course must be taught for a total of 45 instructional hours plus an exam.
 Students have the same privileges as any regular student on our campus.